dhananjaysj-gamma/payments-management-system/README.md

 # 💳 Payments Management System

-A **console-based Java application** designed to manage incoming and outgoing payments within an organization.
+A **Java based application** designed to manage incoming and outgoing payments within an organization.
 The system includes features like user registration, login, payment creation, status updates, report generation, and audit trail tracking.

 ---